By the end of this module, the student will be able to:

 Differential diagnosis of ST elevations

-The most serious cause of ST elevations on ECG is a ST elevation MI, however there are other possible etiologies.
-As usual always consider the “worst first”.
+The most serious cause of ST elevations on ECG is a ST segment elevation myocardial infarction (STEMI), however there are other possible etiologies.
+As usual, always consider the “worst first.”
 In borderline or atypical cases remember that timely diagnosis of STEMI is imperative to improve patient outcomes.

 Common Benign Causes ST elevation